AsilbekGit/WidgetsPractise/README.md

 The `_incrementCounter` method increments the `_counter` variable and updates `_incrementMessage` to indicate that the counter has been incremented.
 The `_resetCounter` method resets `_counter` to 0 and updates `_incrementMessage` to indicate that the counter has been reset.

 The `build` method of `_CounterWidgetState` returns a `Column` widget that displays the current counter, a message, and two buttons.
 The 'Increment' button calls `_incrementCounter` when pressed, and the 'Reset' button calls `_resetCounter` when pressed.
+I have added the shape property to the ElevatedButton.styleFrom method and used the RoundedRectangleBorder class to make the buttons rounded with a radius of 20

 ### greeting_message.dart